stratosphereips/Hexa_Payload_Decoder/README.md

 The workflow of the tool is the following:
   - User runs the bash script with two parameters, the pcap file to analyze and some port.
   - The bash script extracts the hexadecimal data from the TCP flows filtering by the user provided port using Tshark command.
-  - The extracted hexadecimal data is passed to CyberChef decoder which uses multiple decoding techniques to get the raw data in the language it had been written.
+  - The extracted hexadecimal data are decoded as UTF-8 using the python standard library.
-  - The decoded data is finally passed to Google Translate python library which automatically detects the language and translate it to english.
+  - The decoded data is finally passed to Libre Translate python library which automatically detects the language and translates it to english.
   - The decoded and translated data is written to an output file to see the results.
   - This flow repeats for every TCP flow found in the pcap.

 #### Help:
 - Hexadecimal decoder and translator for network analysis.
-usage: payload_analyzer.sh [-h] [-d hexacode] [-p pcap] [-pp pcap port]
+usage: payload_analyzer.sh [-h] [-d hexacode] [-p pcap] [-t pcap port] [-l pcap port datalength]
 where:
 	 - -h - show this help text
 	 - -d hexacode - to decode and translate given hexadecimal code and print the results in standard output